 The International Criminal Tribunal for the Former Yugoslavia (ICTY) was established to prosecute those responsible for crimes committed during the wars in the former Yugoslavia between 1991 and 2001.
 The mandate of the ICTY covers atrocities committed in Serbia, Croatia, Bosnia and Herzegovina, Kosovo, and the Former Yugoslav Republic of Macedonia.
 The ICTY was created by the United Nation’s Resolution 827 on 25 May 1993, and was established pursuant to the UN Charter’s Chapter VII ‘Peace and Security’ authority.
 As the first Tribunal to be created before conflict in the region had ceased, the UN hoped the Tribunal would deter further crimes and provide justice for victims who had witnessed or experienced the atrocities.

-The ICTY sits in the The Hague, The Netherlands and has charged over 160 persons with crimes.
+The ICTY sits in the The Hague, The Netherlands and has indicted over 161 individuals and has completed proceedings with regard to 147 of these individuals.
+18 have been acquitted, 80 sentenced, and 13 have had their cases transferred to local courts.
 The Tribunal has jurisdiction over war crimes, crimes against humanity, and genocide.
 Enumerated in the Tribunal’s Statute, these violations include the crimes of murder, torture, rape, enslavement, destruction of property and other crimes.
 The ICTY’s objective is to charge and try those most responsible for committing these crimes.
 In creating the tribunal, the UN believed that guilt should be individualized so that no community or ethnic group was deem ‘collectively responsible’ for the crimes and atrocities.
 Those indicted before the ICTY have held varying degree of power over the committed atrocities with positions including heads of state, prime ministers, army chiefs, interior ministers and other political, military, and police leaders.

-For more information on the ICTY, including case materials and Court documents, visit: http://www.icty.org/
+For more information on the ICTY, including case materials and Court documents, click here.

 International Criminal Tribunal for Rwanda (ICTR)